samcodrington/SimpleRISC_elec374/README.md

 ### To Do
 * need to make sure bus/ALU works inside of 1 clock cycle per norm
-* check twos works as a concurrent statement
-*

 ***
 ## Bulletin Board